Things can easily get overwhelming when you’re making your initial brand visuals.

 …and then create a similar look yourself through Photoshop or Canva with your selected fonts and colors.

-Here’s our tutorial on how to make your business logo with Canva that you can read next.
+Here’s our ultimate guide on how to make your business logo with Canva that you can read next.

 Last on our list of branding resources is an app.